Mitigating Municipality Litigation: Scope and Solutions

 As their states’ chief law enforcement officers AGs are enforcing state laws in wide-ranging areas including consumer protection, data privacy, antitrust, and environmental law, and they influence important state policies and laws affecting the high-technology, energy, and healthcare sectors.
 As their states’ chief legal advisors, AGs also challenge federal laws, regulations, and policies in order to defend their states’ right to govern themselves against federal overreach.

-In an arena where many state AG practices have lawyers with little or no actual AG office experience, only Orrick’s bipartisan and bicoastal team is staffed with a former AG and two former Chief Deputies, plus a former National Committee operative: Washington Attorney General Rob McKenna; Washington Chief Deputy Attorney General, Brian Moran; Maryland Chief Deputy Attorney General, Kay Winfree; and Erica Sechrist, Executive Director of the Republican Attorneys General Association and Finance Director of the Republican State Leadership Committee.
+In an arena where many state AG practices have lawyers with little or no actual AG office experience, the core of Orrick’s team is former Washington Attorney General Rob McKenna and Erica Sechrist, Executive Director of the Republican Attorneys General Association and Finance Director of the Republican State Leadership Committee.

 Given that many of an AG office’s legal and policy decisions are first initiated, prioritized, and executed at the staff level, deep experience at all levels of AG office operations should matter greatly to any company seeking to engage a law firm for representation before AG offices.
 Our deep understanding of how an AG office works, our personal credibility with those offices, and our substantive legal and policy experience affords our clients advantages that other firms simply cannot match.